 Examinations are held at the end of each Semester in June/July and November/December.
 Supplementary examinations for Semester 1 topics are held prior to the commencement of Semester 2.
-Supplementary examinations for Semester 2 are held in January/February the following year.
+Supplementary examinations for Semester 2 are held in December.
 You can view the examination weeks for this year and subsequent years at important dates.

 The University runs examinations up to 3 times per day and this will include examinations scheduled at night and on Saturdays.
 No examinations are scheduled on Sundays or public holidays.

 There are up to 3 examination sessions held each day of the examination period.
 These are scheduled to commence at: 8:45, 13:15 and 17:45.
 Examinations are generally held from Monday - Saturday and will not be held on Sundays or Public Holidays.

 For end of Semester examinations, a Provisional Timetable will be available 5 - 6 weeks before the start of the examination period.
 The Final Timetable will be available approximately 2 weeks after this.
 All students are notified of the Timetable releases via their Flinders email account when each release occurs.

 For the Supplementary examination periods, there may be no Provisional Timetable.
 A Final timetable will be available 24 hours prior to the commencement of the examination period.

 Access to the examination timetable is available via the Student Information System when you receive notification via email of the timetable releases.

 Allocated seating means that all students who have an examination scheduled in either the Sports Centre or Sturt Gymnasium (main venue) will be allocated a seat number with the release of the 'final' examination timetable

 No. You can only view your allocated seat number (for each exam) situated in either the Sports Centre or Sturt Gymnasium once the timetable has reached 'Final' status.